 I consider horsemanship a journey.
 Laying Cass down was something I wanted to learn about.
 I had an opportunity to work with Martin Black to lay Cass down safely and with his expertise to begin the process.
 My video shows me after having started with Martin, but, me having to have enough skill with timing to lay Cass down (guide him.).

 I had been participating in clinics with Martin Black.
 He has a lot of experience laying horses and cattle down for doctoring, branding, castrating and sometimes for behavior issues.

 I was able to have private lessons on laying Cass down.
 I had Martin start the process as I was totally inexperienced.
 I was present the entire time and learned along with Cass.

 He taught me how to single leg hobble Cass, which Cass was prepared for and not worried about, due to training I had done with him thus far.
 Then he used a soft long yacht rope with a metal ring at one end to secure the other front leg.
 Then he began the process of working Cass towards the laydown.
-This took a bit of time since Cass was very skeptical of this, being 17 years old (the cowboy stated doing this to a young horse was much easier.)
+This took a bit of time since Cass was very skeptical of this, being 17 years old (Martin stated doing this to a young horse was much easier.)

 Cass had to work out that the best deal for him in this situation was to lay down.
 When he did on his own, that is we did not force the haunches down, we restricted his front leg and controlled the other.
 Then he got into position to lay down.
 After he did we rested and rubbed him a long time.
 Then the process was repeated twice more.
 On the third time, Cass was pretty willing to go down.